Speakers League is a great fit for all of these types of organizations and individuals.

 6. Speaker’s Choice (5 – 7 minutes) The goal of the Speaker’s Choice speech is to demonstrate overall speaking skills.
 The topic is chosen by the speaker.

-7. Speaking with Knowledge (7 minutes +/- 30 seconds) The goal of the Knowledge speech is to research an issue or topic and present a speech about it.
+7. Capstone (7 minutes +/- 30 seconds) The goal of the Capstone speech is to research an issue or topic and present a speech about it.
 The speaker should clearly demonstrate a competence in the skills covered across all Level I speeches.
 (The speaker should provide his/her MLA formatted outline to the Chairperson and Evaluator before the speech.)
 To be eligible for Level advancement, the timing of this speech must fall within the specified time frame of 7-minutes plus-or-minus 30-seconds.

 A signaling system is used to keep speakers aware of their time.